Moran, Michael, (1834-1906) Ireland, India Wharf

 107 William st. agent and 101 Tremont laborer.
 1876:

 Michael agt 14 south N. Y., home 107 William

-and laborer 101 Tremont, no more liquor.
+and laborer 101 Tremont, no more listings for liquor.

 Conclusion: The person on Tremont is not Michael Moran who founded Moran Towing.

 Question: Is Michael Moran "liquor" the Michael Moran who

 founded Moran towing?
 Many Red Hookers who owned liquor stores went on to other

 occupations.
 Michael Moran was in Red Hook from at least 1863 and he does not show